finos/symphony-bdk-java/README.md

 ### Event stream mapping

-If you have multiple ```SsePublisher``` generating events of different nature (e.g. stock prices and currencies exchange rates), you can name the event streams so that subscribers are properly served by the corresponding publishers.
+If you have multiple ```SsePublisher``` generating events of different nature (e.g. stock prices and currencies exchange rates), you can name the event types so that subscribers are properly served by the corresponding publishers.

-Symphony Bot SDK automatically maps clients requests to the corresponding publishers based on the stream names present in the request path (e.g. /stockprice, /x-rate).
-Stream names in client requests must match the ones registered by publishers through ```getStreams()``` method.
+Symphony Bot SDK automatically maps clients requests to the corresponding publishers based on the event types present in the request path (e.g. /stockprice, /x-rate).
+Event types in client requests must match the ones registered by publishers through ```getEventTypes()``` method.

 **Client sample**